BJL13-Enterprise-Solutions/Org-Website/README.md

 - 🤝 **Resource Matching**: Finds and suggests mutual aid, legal aid, and government resources
 - 🧠 **Explainable AI**: All steps include explanations of how/why answers were generated
 - 🪄 **PDF Generation**: Outputs filled or templated PDFs, letters, or filings
-- 🧱 **Modular**: Easily extended for local/state/federal support or multilingual use
+- 🧱 **Modular**: Easily extended for local/state/federal support and multilingual use

 ---